foopod/locked-away/lockedAway.md

 # Entry 12 (2016-02-28)
 ## Journal Entries start
 So my counseller tells me I need to start writing journal entries.
 There is a history of mental illness in the family and they are worried that my emotions may embody themselves elsewhere in my life if I don't have an outlet for them.
 So here goes nothing.
 Dad died last week, am I sad?
 No. Am I a monster?
 Maybe.

+#Ending
+The last "Previous Entry" box triggers a message saying that there are no previous entries.
+But triggers another notification that a new entry has been added.
+AutoScroll to the top of the page to see the new entry.
+Entry gets its own page and describes how after the fight Elora needs to start coming to some of the counselling sessions too.
+The entry also has an attachment.
+Its a photo of Addy and Elora.
+But the photo has only got 1 person in it with plenty of room in it for Elora.